Health & Safety

 Brooks School Summer Programs remains committed to working with our on-site medical team and local and state agencies.
 As more information becomes available, we will continue to reevaluate program operations.
 Above anything else, the safety of your child and our staff remains our highest priority.
 Thank you for your continued patience and trust.

 Our health and safety approach includes, but is not limited to . . .

-- Requiring everyone to wear a mask on campus.
+- Requiring everyone to wear a mask on campus when indoors and on buses.
 We will have a stockpile of disposable masks, should someone need a new mask.
 Masks will be required indoors and in certain outdoor spaces where distancing isn’t possible.
 We expect everyone to bring their own masks.